Before we start looking at how Klevu ranks products as part of our native algorithm, let’s look at the data we index by default.

 There are different ways a product can be boosted.
 Admin users can use bulk product promotions functionality from KMC to boost multiple products by creating rules.
 In this case, if multiple rules apply to the same product, the one with the highest boosting score is used.
 The other method for boosting products comes from either passing a boosting score in the feed or by using the individual product promotions utility in KMC to assign a score to each product.
 In this case, the score manually assigned to a product overrides any score assigned to the same product by any bulk boosting rule.

 Klevu's analytics engine also calculates boosting scores (a.k.a. self-learning scores).
 These scores are calculated based on the analytics data (e.g. clicks, checkouts, etc.) and define how popular different products are overall on the website and for individual search terms.
+Further, the Self-learning score will also consider the rating data if you have chosen to enable it.
 These self-learning scores are added to the manual boosts to calculate a final boost score for each product.
 Finally, when calculating the final relevancy score, these final boosting scores are multiplied with the relevancy score to give them a relative (to search relevancy) boost.

 How do keyword-based product promotions and exclusions work?